samsquire/ideas2/README.md

 # 26. Web Form field backup

 Every thing typed into a web browser should be saved in a new document that is indexed by website.
 This way we can have an archive of our contributions to any website.
 With browser synchronization, no data should slip through the cracks.
+We don't have to worry if a site doesn't permit a backup of our data.

 Existing: